Managed Water Services can support you with water system safety and Legionella compliance.

 Dutyholders should frequently perform a thorough risk assessment of hot and cold water systems and ensure that acceptable actions are put in place to manage risks.

 Managed Water Services will assess the usage of all systems, the types and number of people who will be exposed to the systems and recommend a control scheme for ongoing compliance.
-Our trained engineers will then carry out contractual regular visits to your site to help you meet your legal obligations.
+Accurate temperature sensors and trained engineers will then ensure you meet your legal obligations.

 The production of a Legionella Risk Assessment is the first step to ensuring that water treatment is carried out effectively to minimise risk.
 Managed Water Services believe that this is not only the first but also the most vital part of any water treatment and management system.
 We can also deliver the remedial actions (if any) through our qualified technicians.